Serenz/scraper/README.md

 # scraper
-A scraping tool for tracking newly posted articles on subito.it and mercatinomusicale.com
+A scraping tool for tracking newly posted articles on subito.it, mercatinomusicale.com, and some default asked categories on ebay.com